Timthreetwelve/HWiNFO-VSB-Viewer/README.md

 </div>

+## Notice:

+#### I believe that HWiNFO-VSB-Viewer is functionally complete.
+I am changing the repository to public archive status.
+My sincere thanks to everyone that expressed an interest in the project and to those that downloaded and use it.
+I hope that made your Rainmeter/HWiNFO configuration tasks a little easier.
+My thanks also to everyone that contributed a translation. _You Rock!_ If anyone wants to fork the repository to maintain or improve it, please do.
+You have my blessing.
+---

 HWiNFO VSB Viewer is an application that will read the HWiNFO VSB registry values and display them in a grid.
 The Index values shown in the grid can then be used in Rainmeter skins.

 This app gets the same information from the registry as the `reg query HKEY_CURRENT_USER\SOFTWARE\HWiNFO64\VSB` command and then puts it in an easy to use grid.